cabal-club/cable/readme.md

 `timestamp`    | `varint`           | seconds since unix epoch `topic_size`   | `varint`           | length of the topic field `topic`        | `u8[topic_size]`   | topic content

-Depending on moderation settings, other peers may choose to accept or reject your choice of topic.

 ## post/join (`post_type=4`)